Tips for How to Get an Internship in College

 You’ve probably heard the word “internship” during conversations about college and career preparation.
 Why is it so important for undergraduate students?
 For sound advice and proven ways to find an internship, read on!

-Finding an internship during the school year or your summer break is a great way to obtain professional experience and even some income.
-Internships give you hands-on, valuable experiences and insights into the career field you want to work in.
+Finding an internship during the school year or your summer break is a great way to obtain professional work experience and even some income.
+A summer internship can give you hands-on, valuable experiences and insights into the career field you want to work in.
 An internship introduces you to the inside workings of an office and the ins and outs of collaborating with co-workers and understanding direction from a supervisor.
 Some companies offer a formalized internship program while other organizations will be less formalized in their hiring.

 Why do you need at least one internship in college?